The Necessity of the Double Dependent Wife

 • Parents who orient their home to serve the children primarily.

-• Husbands who orient themselves around the wife or the children rather than God.
+• Husbands who orient themselves around their wives or their children rather than God

-• Wives who orient themselves around the children instead of their husbands.
+• Wives who orient themselves around their children instead of their husbands

-A proper biblical orientation of the home is a husband who is in a vibrant pursuit of God, a wife who is humbly following him in their passion for the Lord, and the children who come along in the wake of the parent’s leadership.
+Proper biblical orientation of the home should look like a husband in vigorous pursuit of God, a wife who humbly follows him, and the children who come along in the wake of the parents’ leadership.
 This dynamic creates biblical, familial success.
+Anything else will lead the family into chaos, even leading to generational complications.

 Rick's Books on Amazon